Yigenana/presentations/QCON/QCON18.md

 }

 ```
-The way we filter messages through our event driven system is primarily with AWS lambdas.
+^The way we filter messages through our event driven system is primarily with AWS lambdas.
 These are meant to be light weight function spun up only when called.
 Once use case is to filteres our events into different lanes, we have fast and slow lanes for events that are live in the system verse reprocessing or reindexing we periodically need.
 This filtering is done based on a single metadata field.
 AWS not does support Go lambdas, and we have some use cases of that, but primarily for simple filters on event messages, Node is easier.
 In this example, you see we can take advantage of the javascript JSON pointer package to easily grab an element in a JSON object with the full unmarshalling that would be required with Go.
 Here it was easier for our devs and allowed smaller code in our Lambdas by sticking with JS.

 ---

-# Key Takeaways
+# Key Takeaways: Performance

-## Request Performance

 Single node: 60 seconds, 380 rps - 100% success - 3.5ms latency

 ```
 ./testTwo.sh six 60 380
 Requests [total, rate] 18000, 300.02